Doris Duke

-Doris Duke (November 22, 1912 – October 28, 1993) was an American billionaire tobacco heiress, philanthropist, art collector, horticulturalist, and socialite.
+Doris Duke (November 22, 1912 – October 28, 1993) was an American billionaire tobacco heiress, philanthropist, and socialite.
 She was often called "the richest girl in the world".
 Her great wealth, luxurious lifestyle, and love life attracted significant press coverage, both during her life and after her death.

 Duke's passions varied wildly.
 Briefly a news correspondent in the 1940s, she also played jazz piano and learned to surf competitively.
 At her father's estate in Hillsborough Township, New Jersey, she created one of the largest indoor botanical displays in the United States.
 She was also active in preserving more than 80 historic buildings in Newport, Rhode Island.
-Duke was close friends with former First Lady Jacqueline Kennedy Onassis, and in 1968, when Duke created the Newport Restoration Foundation, Kennedy Onassis was appointed the vice president and championed the foundation.
+Duke was close friends with former First Lady Jacqueline Kennedy Onassis.
+In 1968, Duke created the Newport Restoration Foundation, and Kennedy Onassis was appointed the vice president and championed the foundation.